logo

 Note: Due to the variety of services I offer, I must refer manuscripts for books and other extremely lengthy publications (e.g. more than 50,000 words) to a full-time editor.
 There are many highly qualified editors that can easily be found on the Internet for this type of intensive work.

-Even though I must limit document size, if you have an undergraduate thesis, masters thesis, journal article, or other lengthy academic document containing less than 50,000 words, please contact me to discuss rates and my availability.
+Even though I must limit document size, if you have an undergraduate thesis, masters thesis, journal article, or other academic document containing less than 50,000 words, please contact me to discuss rates and my availability.

 Second note: If you are an ESL writer, I suggest that you utilize the inline proofreading tools found in word editors like Google Docs and Microsoft Word before submitting a document for editing.
 This makes the editing process much more efficient and less time consuming (a good thing for me).
 It also helps you to learn where you are making grammatical mistakes (a good thing for you).
 I will proofread the document after the final draft is completed (another good thing for you).
+And remember, always follow the guidelines given by your university on how to use AI correctly when writing.